X

 Tapan Singhel

 Yeah.
-So if you look at TP release is a factor of how the book develops and TP the long tail book.
+So if you look at TP release is a factor of how the book develops and TP is a long-tail book.
 So as the claims development happens and compared to reserving, how is it developing and what has to be seen.
-So and if the numbers you mentioned, I don’t see that there’s a Huge shift in terms of the deals happening, which means that the company has been adequately reserved over time.
-And as the book keeps on developing and claims are getting paid and the new keeps happening.
-It’s a natural phenomena.
+And with the numbers you mentioned, I don’t see that there’s a huge shift in terms of the deals happening, which means that the company has been adequately reserved over time.
+And as the book keeps on developing and claims are getting paid and the releases keeps happening.
+It’s a natural phenomenon.
+I don’t see any change in the philosophy of how it’s progressing.

 Operator

 Yeah, hi.
-So just wanted to understand on the general insurance front, you know, how do you see the product mix evolving and you know the the overall profitability of the entity going ahead into FY27.
+So I just wanted to understand on the general insurance front, how do you see the product mix evolving and the overall profitability of the entity going ahead into FY27?
 So how do you see this kind of moving?

 Tapan Singhel